-In addition, the deuteration of the precursors is not just plainly passed to the iCOM: the reaction leading to the iCOM itself will alter the deuteration, because of the so-called Kinetic Isotope Effect (KIE), a well known effect in chemistry.
-In practice, the final deuteration depends on the passed moiety and how this is obtained, so that the iCOM deuteration depends on the deuteration of its precursors \textit{and} its formation route.
+In addition, the deuteration of the precursors is not just plainly passed on to the iCOM: the reaction leading to the iCOM itself can alter the deuteration , because of the so-called kinetic isotope effect (KIE), a well-known effect in chemistry, which is different from the thermodynamic isotope effect (TIE).
+The latter dominates the deuteration of the species directly linked to H$_3^+$, and it is due to the difference in the zero point energy of H$_3^+$ and H$_2$D$^+$ which makes that H$_3^+$ + HD $\rightarrow$ H$_2$D$^+$ + H$_2$ is slightly exothermic, while the reverse process is slightly endothermic.
+In iCOMs other than methanol, the final deuteration depends on the passed moiety and how this is obtained, so that the iCOM deuteration depends on the deuteration of its precursors \textit{and} its formation route.
 If one has the possibility to measure the deuteration of the iCOM and of its precursors, then this is potentially an extremely powerful way to constrain the iCOM formation route.

 A very nice example is provided by the case of formamide (NH$_2$CHO), a species that can in principle be formed both on the grain surfaces by the combination of NH$_2$ and HCO \citep{Garrod2006} and in the gas-phase by the reaction H$_2$CO + NH$_2$ \citep{Barone2015}.
-In IRAS16293 B, the measured abundances of the formamide deuterated isomers is in agreement with the theoretical predictions of the gas-phase formation route \citep{Skouteris2017}, which may suggest that formamide is formed in the gas-phase in this source.
+In IRAS16293 B, the measured abundances of the formamide deuterated isomers are in agreement with the theoretical predictions of the gas-phase formation route \citep{Skouteris2017}, which suggests that formamide is formed in the gas-phase in this source.
 Unfortunately, no theoretical predictions exist so far on the predicted deuteration in case of formamide formation on the grain surfaces so that it is not possible to perform a similar significant comparison with the observations.
-In the same vein, the deuterated forms of glycolaldehyde are also in agreement with the theoretical predictions of its formation in the gas \citep{Vazart2022}, following the scheme starting from ethanol \citep{Skouteris2018}.
+In the same vein, \cite{vazart2022} found that the deuterated forms of glycolaldehyde are also in agreement with the theoretical predictions of its formation in the gas, following the scheme starting from ethanol \citep{Skouteris2018}.